TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Requirements
 Retrieve the API key associated with your account and provide it as a value for the `key` parameter.

+### IPVoid

+This analyzer leverages the IP reputation check on [apivoid.com](https://apivoid.com), corresponding the the API of [ipvoid.com](https://ipvoid.com) web service.

+This analyzer comes in only one flavor.

+#### Requirements
+Retrieve the API key associated with your account on [apivoid.com](https://apivoid.com) and provide it as a value for the `key` parameter.

 ### Nessus
 Use [Nessus Professional](https://www.tenable.com/products/nessus-vulnerability-scanner),
 a popular vulnerability scanner to scan an IP address or a FQDN.
 This analyzer works with Nessus 6 or earlier.
 Tenable has [removed API access](https://www.tenable.com/blog/a-clarification-about-nessus-professional) starting from version 7 rendering this analyzer useless with that version.